 In an Australian first, this project brought together the purchasing power of 14 partners, including universities, cultural institutions, corporations and councils to drive the construction of a new wind farm near Ararat.
-We will build on the success of MREP by using our experience to assist large energy using businesses to procure renewable electricity via Power Purchase Agreements.
+We will build on the success of MREP buy using our experience to assist large energy using businesses to procure renewable electricity via Power Purchase Agreements.

-- By 2024, double the percentage of dwellings in Yarra with solar energy systems from 9% in 201920 - By 2024, achieve a 50% increase in the capacity of commercial solar installations across Yarra, from current commercial capacity of 4,541kW - Before 2030, all Council buildings to be 'all-electric' - powered by 100% renewable energy with no use of gas
+- By 2024, double the percentage of dwellings in Yarra with solar energy systems from 9% in 2019 - By 2024, achieve a 50% increase in the capacity of commercial solar installations across Yarra, from current commercial capacity of 4,541kW - Before 2030, all Council buildings to be 'all-electric' - powered by 100% renewable energy with no use of gas

-- Assist large energy users to switch to renewable energy via Power Purchase Agreements (PPA) - Support small businesses and residents to buy renewable energy through retail partnerships / independently reviewing retail options - Introduce zero carbon standards for new commercial and residential developments, working with local and state government partners to amend the planning scheme - Develop a zero carbon developments framework and work with developers to achieve and promote leading practice - Seek to waive planning application fees for solar installations and improve guidance to help facilitate installs in heritage areas - Transition Council's small sites away from using gas within two years and larger, more complex facilities before 2030
+- Assist large energy users to switch to renewable energy via Power Purchase Agreements (PPA) - Support small businesses and residents to buy renewable energy through retail partnerships / independently reviewing retail options - Introduce zero carbon standards for new commercial and residential developments, working with local and state government partners to amend the planning scheme - Develop a zero carbon developments framework and work with developers to achieve and promote leading practice - Seek to waive planning application fees for solar installations and improve guidance to help facilitate installs in heritage areas - Transition Council's small sites away from using gas within two years and larger, more complex facilities before 2030 high standard of energy performance achieved for example through a focus on passive design, building orientation, improved air tightness and insulation, high performance glazing, windows, lighting, cooling and heating and hot water systems